MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/support-phones-tablets.md

-## Supported tablets to run model-driven apps in your web browser
+## Supported tablets to run customer engagement apps in your web browser

 For full functionality and optimized experience, we strongly recommend that you use the Dynamics 365 for phones and tablets mobile app.
 If you don't have the Dynamics 365 for phones and tablets app installed, you can still use the web browser on your tablet to run the model-driven apps.